platonai/PulsarRPA/README.md

 Pulsar Enterprise Edition comes with lots of exciting features:

-AI to do Web content mining:
+Advanced AI to do Web content mining:
 ```
 1. Extract large scale Web pages with above human-level accuracy using advanced AI
 2. Learn and generate SQLs for sites